-- Al is 62 and the owner of a successful architecture firm. - Al is looking for a tax-efficient way to pay the taxes he will owe on his shares at death and create an estate for his heirs. - He can allocate \$75,000 of surplus from the business income each year for the next 10 years. - Al wants something that offers some guarantees and will be paid for after 10 years. - Al is considering two options: - Invest \$75,000 each year for 10 years, or - Transfer \$75,000 each year for 10 years to a corporately-owned permanent life insurance policy to pay the premium (Corporate Preferred Estate Transfer).
+- Catherine is 50 years old and owns a profitable business. - She wants to pay taxes on her shares at death and create an inheritance for her daughter. - Catherine can allocate \$50,000 of surplus from business income each year for the next 10 years. - She is looking for a tax-efficient way to get the value of her shares out of the company and into the hands of her heirs. - Catherine is considering two options: - Invest \$50,000 each year for 10 years, or - Transfer \$50,000 each year for 10 years to a corporatelyowned permanent life insurance policy to pay the premium (Corporate Preferred Estate Transfer).